GrosSacASac/DOM99/readme.md

 You can handle new HTML with `D.linkJsAndDom(startNode);`.
 Already processed elements won't be affected at all because the ☀ is added to the attribute value after that.

-If you accidentally made a mistake, open your console, warnings may give you clues.
+Open your console, handy warnings may appear to help you.

 You can add a class to your app element container like "not-ready".
 Then in your css display that .not-ready with a loading animation.
 Once you have initialized everything you can remove the "not-ready" class name.

 You can change the DOM99 syntax.
-To do that follow the instructions in js/dom99ConfigurationExample.js
+To do that follow the instructions in js/dom99ConfigurationExample.js Disabled, because there is a bug with Jsbin

 ##Performance